 We’re not reinventing the wheel with this point; just think how you’ve been washing up at trough sinks—albeit less sophisticated, stainless steel versions—at stadiums for years.
 Naturally a team player, the commercial appeal of the trough sink is in its DNA.
 The chic new look of the modern trough sinks now makes them welcome in office buildings, restaurants and hotels—and really any place where there’s a crowd in need of being wowed.

 And that’s the scoop on troughs.
 Ready to see more?
-Check out other options, including trough sinks for kitchen prep or the bar at nativetrailshome.com.
+Check out other options at nativetrailshome.com.
 Or, better yet, visit your local showroom to see them in person!